hajimekashimo23/Translator-project/README.md

-# Translator-project
+Translator Bot

-This is a Bot discord type translator, from France to English.
-It's completely easy and fun to use!
+This is a Discord Bot that functions as a translator from French to English.
+It's easy and fun to use!

+Features

+Translates messages from French to English.

+Simple and efficient bot commands.

+User-friendly experience for Discord users.

+Usage

-Don't forget to always use '!' prefix to runs the code!
+Always use the '!' prefix to run the commands.

+Send a message with the translation command, and the bot will respond with the English translation.

+Enjoy using the Translator Bot! 🚀